alexcg1/readme/README.md

 # Alex C-G 101

 I'm Alex C-G - I'm the Open Source Evangelist at [Jina AI](http://www.jina.ai).
-This is my personal README - it's here to give you a quick overview of who I am and what I (and my department at Jina) do.
+This is my personal README - it's here to give you a quick overview of who I am and how best to ~get my attention~ facilitate efficient communication.

 * [Twitter](http://www.twitter.com/alexcg)
 * [LinkedIn](https://www.linkedin.com/in/alexcg/)